-Martyn Nutland: Like you I have no professional knowledge in this field but am aware from personal observation in a number of organizations that the condition is not unheard of in corporate management!
+Martyn Nutland: Like you, I have no professional knowledge in this field but am aware from personal observation in a number of organisations that the condition is not unheard of in corporate management!
 But actually, I don’t think Leonard Lord was a psychopath, although he had some very deep-rooted personality traits/flaws.
 I can’t agree that he was ‘ingratiating’ – the opposite according to most sources!
 ‘Ambition and outward self confidence’, however extreme, were probably no more than a simple compensation for, and reaction to, a relatively deprived – and it was only relative – childhood and adolescence.
 The ruthlessness was largely the product of circumstance, particular situations and the times in general.
 The charm was largely reserved for women – and I mean that very much in a non-romantic sense.
-After all he had considerable experience of them – mother, sister, wife three daughters, long-term secretary, Ruth Bailey!
+After all, he had considerable experience of them – mother, sister, wife, three daughters, long-term secretary, Ruth Bailey!
 Ms Bailey’s loyalty and regard is interesting in as much as an executive’s secretary’s view is usually an extremely good indicator as to the acceptability of the boss’s behaviour.
 Charisma was inbred.

 But to return to the question: was he a psychopath?
 One of the classic characteristics is, I believe, amorality and Lord was certainly not amoral.
 On the contrary, he had an extremely strong sense of fair play and what was right and what was wrong.